 Can I work on a dissertation, thesis or other large project?

 All projects are welcome.
 Longer papers might need multiple sessions; graduate students seeking help at the dissertation stage should be aware that we will not proofread or edit dissertations and consult our graduate student policy.

 How many times can I visit?

-We ask that no undergraduate writer make more than 3 appointments per week, and only one per day.
+No undergraduate writer make may more than 2 appointments per week, and only one per day.